gsajko/scrape_task/README.md

 ### Firestore Setup:
 Notice:
-There is `cloudfree` branch, that generates scrapes and saves them to `json` files, without using Cloud Database.
+~~`There is `cloudfree` branch, that generates scrapes and saves them to `json` files, without using Cloud Database.~~

+I disabled push to Firestore, so for it to work you need to un-comment lines, and setup Firestore.

 #### GCloud Setup:
 You need to have Google Cloud account.